SquareGPS/navixy-api/docs/backend-api/resources/fleet/garage.md

 #### errors

-* 201 – Not found in the database (if there is no garage with such an id).
+* 201 – Not found in the database - if there is no garage with such an id.